 Can you package 16-bit applications?

-Yes for 32-bit operating systems, however modern 64-bit operating systems like Windows 10 and Server 2012 R2 do not provide a 16-bit runtime environment for 16 bit executables; 32-bit applications with 16-bit runtimes are supported on 64-bit operating systems.
+Yes for 32-bit operating systems, however modern 64-bit operating systems like Windows 10 and Server 2012 R2 do not provide a 16-bit runtime environment for 16-bit executables.

 Do Containers support applications with drivers and services?